-Take a fascinating look inside the mind of a fraudster during this one-day ACFE course.
-Through discussions of human behavior, video interviews with convicted fraudsters and interactive problem-solving, you will gain a deeper understanding of motivations
+Take a fascinating look inside the mind of a fraudster during this 1-day ACFE course.
+Through discussions of human behavior, video interviews with convicted fraudsters and interactive problem-solving, you will gain a deeper understanding

 No courses are scheduled at this time.
 Please view our Calendar of Events for other upcoming seminars.

 See what societal and organizational factors can lead to fraud